alt-glitch/blog/content/posts/making-rl-envs.md

 I always forget this and it always bites me back.

-> Blog idea, dive into this behaviour and write about PyArrow and HF Datasets behaviour so I stop fkng forgetting.
+> Blog idea, dive into this behaviour and write about PyArrow and HF Datasets behaviour so I stop forgetting.

+> ⚠️ Caution!
+Anything you store in `state['info']` has to be serialised by PyArrow and it doesn't do well with objects and BaseModels with changing types.
+Recommend storing enough information to be able to create the object *per* task during the `setup_state` event.

 The solution?